 Callahan Walsh Reveals What It Was Like Growing Up On Set With His Dad, John Walsh

 Callahan Walsh has been a supervising producer for America's Most Wanted and co-creator of The Hunt With John Walsh.
-And now he will be working with his father again, on the new Investigation Discovery show In Pursuit With John Walsh.
+He's once again working with his father on the Investigation Discovery show In Pursuit With John Walsh.

 In May 2018, Callahan Walsh appeared at CrimeCon in Nashville, Tennessee, answering questions posed by Darren Kavinoky.

 Callahan is the son of John and Revé Walsh, who have been advocates for missing children and their families for all of Callahan’s life, ever since their first son, Adam, was notoriously abducted and murdered.